MohabHindawy/giu-cms-downloader/README.md

 Don't run the app directly from inside the `.zip` or from a temporary folder.

-> **Windows may show a SmartScreen warning because the executable is currently unsigned.** If you downloaded it from the official GitHub Releases page, click **More info → Run anyway**.

 ### 2. Run the app

 Open: